sdt-nbuckle/integrate-mcp-with-copilot/.github/steps/2-step.md

    > Search for any other repositories for organizing extra curricular activities
    > ```

-1. When an MCP tool is required, Copilot will ask for permission. **Verify the request** and modify if necessary, then click **Continue**.
+1. When an MCP tool is required, Copilot may ask for permission. **Verify the request** and modify if necessary, then click **Continue**.

    <img width="250" alt="request permission dialog" src="https://github.com/user-attachments/assets/229473af-c206-47a4-b356-943b9c9bd946" />